Locastic/TcomPayWayPayumBundle/README.md

 ## Sylius installation

-Apart from basic installation for integration with Sylius, you have to add new service.
+Apart from basic installation for integration with sylius you have to add this piece of code.

     # app/config/config.yml
     services: